soulverteam/localize-please/README.md

 -  `localize-please` also works with plain text and markdown (`.md`) files.
 So you can automatically translate your release notes for an update by including a `release-notes.md` file in your project as a localized file.

 ## Mac app with GUI?
-A Mac app that wraps this tool with a nice GUI is in development.
+A Mac app that offers a nice GUI around this tool is in development.
+It will be available later this year.

 ## License
 This project is licensed under the terms of the MIT license.
 See [LICENSE](LICENSE) for more information.